 Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
-Use libraries or frameworks that make it easier to handle numbers without unexpected consequences.
+Industry-standard implementations will save you development time and may be more likely to avoid errors that can occur during implementation of cryptographic algorithms.
+Consider the ESAPI Encryption feature.